 A virtual preconference hearing has been scheduled for 1 p.m.
 March 17.

 Xcel this week announced accelerated retirement of its coal plants as well as a faster-than-expected shift to renewables.
 New goals are for 85% In this context, the GHG that are released into the atmosphere from the burning of fossil fuels to g... reduction by 2030, up from 80%.

 The news came one day after a council check-in on wrapping up municipalization efforts and turning focus toward a partnership with Xcel to reach Boulder’s own goals, which include a 100% renewable-powered electric supply by 2030.

 All information and documents related to the A utility that would be owned by the city of Boulder.
 Shorthand for municipalization, which is the p... has been archived.
 In-progress design work is done and paid for.
 The last steps will be to repay the general fund some $1.4 million borrowed in past years and dismiss all pending litigation.
 The latter will only happen once the PUC approves the franchise agreement.

 Work with Xcel on local projects and planning has started, according to staff.
-A “cross-departmental” team of city employees has been formed to “identify and prioritize” The final stage of delivering electricity to homes and businesses. project.
-Some examples: “resilient infrastructure, local The process of producing electricity from a source (fossil fuels like coal, or renewable sources lik..., and storage initiatives, microgrid deployment, distribution system improvements, electric vehicle deployments and associated infrastructure, electrification, and hydrogen deployment.”
+A “cross-departmental” team of city employees has been formed to “identify and prioritize” distribution project.
+Some examples: “resilient infrastructure, local generation, and storage initiatives, microgrid deployment, distribution system improvements, electric vehicle deployments and associated infrastructure, electrification, and hydrogen deployment.”

 A community advisory panel will be seated by the end of March.
 As of Tuesday, 74 residents had applied.
 Fifteen will ultimately be chosen, but “staff will be inviting applicants not selected for the Panel to participate in other engagement opportunities.”